French ship Océan (1790): Career

 As the largest ship of the line in the Brest fleet, the ship spent much of her early career as the fleet flagship.

-As Montagne, the ship was the flagship of Rear-Admiral Villaret-Joyeuse in the Combat de Prairial (known in English literature as the Glorious First of June) in 1794.
+As Montagne, the ship was the flagship of Counter-admiral Louis Thomas Villaret de Joyeuse at the Glorious First of June on 1 June 1794.
 She was badly damaged by HMS Royal Sovereign, losing 313 men and receiving 233 round shots in her hull.

 On 17 May 1795, she was renamed Peuple; a month later, on 23 June she fought in the Battle of Groix as Villaret's flagship.
 Returning to Lorient three days later, she was officially renamed to Océan, a name that had been in use since 30 May.

 She was refitted in Brest in 1797.

 In 1801, she once again served as Villaret's flagship, ferrying troops of Leclerc's expedition to Saint-Domingue.

 Océan was Allemand's flagship at the Battle of the Basque Roads.

 She was decommissioned on 2 August 1850, and used as a floating artillery battery from May 1851.